GraphAlchemist/ga_arrows/README.md

 **Right now the arrows tool is set up at http://localhost:5000/ga_arrows/tool.**

 ####Some thoughts####
-1. All of the orignal arrows code was first commited by itelf
+1. All of the orignal arrows code was first commited by itself
 1. The second commit is getting flask installed
 1. The third commit is getting arrows shoved into flask

 * There are some differences between the version of arrows at http://www.apcjones.com/arrows/#, and the github code https://github.com/apcj/arrows.

-1. All of the orignal arrows code was originally commited by itelf
+1. All of the orignal arrows code was originally commited by itself
 2. The second commit is getting flask installed
 3. The third commit is getting arrows shoved into flask

 * There are some differences between the version of arrows at http://www.apcjones.com/arrows/#, and the github code https://github.com/apcj/arrows
 * There are also some slight differences with the version we are currently running.
-This is likely because Apcj used Bootstrap 2 and we've installed Bootstrap 3 with Flask-Bootsrap
+This is likely because Apcj used Bootstrap 2 and we've installed Bootstrap 3 with Flask-Bootstrap
 * Finally, we've started the project with an oustanding bug!
 Yay!
 Check it out in the issues